What Are Blood Clots?

 Steps for Preventing Blood Clots

-The good news is that if caught early, blood clots can be treated by different blood thinning medications.
+The good news is that if caught early, they can be treated by different blood thinning medications.
 However, you’re much better off taking steps to prevent them.

 Some of the best ways to reduce your risk of developing clots include: (x)